dd32/td-gh-ex/readme.txt

 2. Activate the theme through the 'Appearance' menu in WordPress

 == Known Limitations ==
--A one or two line menu is recommended, instead of using long menus, use submenus.
+-A one line menu is recommended, instead of using long menus, use submenus.
 -It's recommended not to use a font-size larger than 4em for the Call to Action area.
--Note that the footer widgets are only shown on the front page.
+-Note that the footer widgets are only shown on the front page, 404, and search page.

 == Changelog ==
+=0.7=
+Improved accessibility.
+Added a customizer option to remove or use a black post divider image.
+Minor changes to the language files.

 == Folders included in this theme ==